BBOPlace-Bench: Benchmarking Black-Box Optimization for Chip Placement: Experiment

-Note that for the SP problem formulation, given its permutation search space, we only run SA and Vanilla-EA.
-In our experiments, the evaluation budget for optimizing MP-HPWL is set to 10,000, while that for optimizing GP-HPWL is set to 200 due to significantly longer evaluation time (detailed runtime comparisons are provided in Table~\ref{tab:run-time} of Section~\ref{sec:exp-runtime}).
-All experiments are run with five seeds, which is a common setting in chip placement~\cite{lai2022maskplace,macro-regulator}.
+Note that for the SP problem formulation, given its permutation search space, we only run SA and GA.
+In our experiments, the evaluation budget for optimizing MP-HPWL is set to 10,000, while that for optimizing GP-HPWL is set to 200 because of the significantly longer evaluation time (detailed empirical wall-clock time comparisons are provided in the supplementary material).
+Unless a table caption states otherwise, each reported mean and standard deviation aggregates five independent random seeds, which is a common setting in chip placement~\cite{lai2022maskplace,macro-regulator}; we pair these summaries with Wilcoxon rank-sum tests on the reported ranks as in the tables.
+The only exception in the main experiments is GP-HPWL on ICCAD 2015 (Table~\ref{tab:gp-iccad}), where we use ten independent seeds to mitigate concerns that five runs may be too few for highly stochastic BBO under costly GP-HPWL evaluation.